How does an Electric car work?

 Discover a world of smart convenience and amazing sensations.
-The Kia e-Niro gives you instant acceleration, easy charging and long-range driving.
+The Kia Niro EV gives you instant acceleration, easy charging and long-range driving.
 All in the comfort of a spacious, stylish and extremely quiet cabin.
 And all of this with zero exhaust emissions.
 Sustainable driving has never felt so good.

 Check out the Kia e-Niro here.

 The all-electric Kia Soul EV steers clear of the status quo – taking bold to a whole new level and bringing a fresh perspective to zero-emission driving.